 Simply turning on logging inside databases slows down performance, and it is not feasible to use agents for SaaS databases like RDS, Aurora, Atlas, etc. Yet logs, traces, and metrics must be captured to meet modern security standards.

-Cyral has built an innovative, stateless interception technology that enables real-time logs, metrics and traces for all data activity without impact to performance and scalability providing unprecedented observability for the data layer.
+Cyral has built an innovative, stateless interception technology that enables real-time logs, metrics and traces for all data activity without impact to performance and scalability providing unprecedented observability for the data cloud.
 To learn how Cyral’s patented technology can help your organization make this critical transformation, register for a demo.